mvolkmann/blog/src/ocaml.md

 Standard library modules that do not describe a data type include `Printf`, `Random`, `Sys`, and `Unix`.

-Data types defined by a module do not define methods that are called on instances.
+Modules that define a data type do not define methods that are called on instances.
 Instead they define functions to which an instance and other arguments are passed.